 Throughout that time (which happened to be during my undergraduate years), I realized I wanted to find a career that would enable me to better people’s lives through community development…….and be able to travel.
 (This is also why I ended up with a bachelor’s degree in music, interestingly enough.
 I needed to finish with something to start my MPH.)
 Enter in the career path of Public Health, with an emphasis in Global Health (because: travel).
 It hasn’t been the easiest path – most [international] positions require you to have at least 5 years of experience, and how am I supposed to get said experience if they won’t give me a job?! – Haha, sorry, I digress.
 As I was saying, this path has definitely had its ups and downs, but I wouldn’t have chosen anything else (I would, however, have changed my semi-useless impractical music degree to something else…maybe).
 The great thing about public health is that it encompasses so many different aspects.
 Will I set foot in nutrition?
 Emergency relief?
 Water and sanitation?
 Human trafficking?
 Food security?
 All of the above?
 Who knows.
 I’m too excited to get some experience under my belt to stop and think about that.
 I figure life will lead me to where I need to be, when I need to be there – because it hasn’t let me down yet.

-UPDATE: After finishing up my internship at World Vision International, I’ll be heading off for a full year with ADRA Nepal!
-God is good!
+UPDATE: After finishing up my internship at World Vision International, I headed off for a full year with ADRA Nepal!
+After my contract was up, I found myself back in the US working for the government as a program evaluator.
+Life can be kind of crazy, huh?

 Visit my LinkedIn to get a better snapshot of my career journey!